 -

-reporting volume but have been approved by the bureau to report through a
+but have been authorized to report through a processor.

 -